Disability Duty Concession Scheme

 The ACT Government announced the Disability Duty Concession Scheme (DDCS) as part of the 2016-17 Budget.
 The DDCS encourages adults with a long-term and permanent disability, who may otherwise rely on government accommodation, to find long term‑ accommodation to suit their needs.

-The DDCS provides a (full or partial) concession from having to pay conveyance duty if you have a long-term and permanent disability and you want to purchase a home as your principal residence under the eligible property threshold.
+The DDCS provides a concession from having to pay conveyance duty if you have a long-term and permanent disability and you want to purchase a home as your principal residence under the eligible property threshold.

 It’s available to ACT residents who have qualified for an individual funding package under the National Disability Insurance Scheme (NDIS).
 NDIS participants are individuals with a long-term and permanent intellectual, physical, sensory or psychiatric disability that significantly impacts their level of function.